Skip to Main Content

 Italian cuisine in American restaurants typically falls into one of several distinct regional lineages, and the distinction matters.
 Roman cooking centers on cured-pork-driven pasta sauces and offal traditions.
 Tuscan kitchens lean on grilled meats, white beans, and restrained seasoning.
 Neapolitan tables foreground pizza and seafood in a way that is inseparable from coastal geography.
 Milanese cuisine is defined by butter, saffron, and breaded preparations that reflect proximity to northern European trade routes.
 Each tradition produces a fundamentally different table experience, and the leading Italian restaurants in North America tend to commit to one rather than offering a survey course.

-Di Vino Rosso's database record does not specify a declared regional focus, so the precise tradition the kitchen draws from is not something this guide can confirm.
+Di Vino Rosso is not presented here with a declared regional focus, so the precise tradition the kitchen draws from is not confirmed in this guide.
 What the Michelin Plate tells us is that inspectors found the cooking worthy of recommendation.
 In the absence of further detail, the credential itself is the signal: this is a kitchen that takes Italian cooking seriously enough to be noticed by the guide's inspectors during their 2025 South Carolina sweep.

 The Michelin Context in the American South